 Where Cockroaches Enter a Home

 Spaces around sink drains or floor grates provide access for cockroaches, which prefer dark, moist areas like crawlspaces, basements and wall interiors.
 Some species, like the brown-banded cockroach, are less than half an inch long as adults.
 Juvenile cockroaches can squeeze through floor drain grates, allowing them access to your kitchen or bathroom, but they are unlikely to enter through the sink.

 Cockroaches can survive for long periods with little to no food, as long as they have moisture.
 Sink drains provide them with drinking water, both in and around the drain.
 Leaking or dripping faucets increase the amount of moisture available to the roaches, encouraging them to live in and around the drain.
 Any drain that traps water inside it could be a home for cockroaches.

 Drains also feed cockroaches, which are capable of living on a wide range of organic material.
-Kitchen drains often trap scraps or traces of food debris from dishwashing, while bathroom drains can catch skin cells and grow fungus or mold.
+Kitchen drains often trap scraps or traces of food debris from dishwashing, while bathroom drains can catch skin cells, hair and grow fungus or mold.
 Cockroaches often live in sink overflow cavities connected to the drain, as these provide easy access to food and water inside the drain but don't flood regularly.